San Jose, California

 • Opposed by California State Sheriffs' Association citing "significant burden"

-Senator Becker has revived the effort multiple times, most recently in 2023.
-The fight continues at the state level while San Jose remains encrypted.
+Becker revived the effort in 2023.
+San Jose is still encrypted.

-The San Jose Mercury News, the Bay Area's largest newspaper, lost a critical newsgathering tool when San Jose encrypted.
-For over a century, journalists used scanners to monitor breaking news, verify police claims, and provide real-time information to readers.
+The San Jose Mercury News lost its most basic newsgathering tool when San Jose encrypted.
+For over a century, journalists used scanners to monitor breaking news, check police claims against real-time radio traffic, and get to scenes before information was shaped into press releases.

 Hours or Days Late